fpereiro/dale/readme.md

 We set the `inherit` flag, which if enabled will iterate through the inherited properties of an object.

 If the last argument passed to the function is `true`, we set it to `true`, otherwise we set it to `false`.
 Note that every dale function (with the exception of `dale.keys`, which is defined as a special case outside of `make`) receives `fun` as its last required argument.
-This means that a boolean flag can not be confused with `fun`.
+This means that a boolean flag cannot be possibly confused with `fun`.

 ```javascript
          var inherit     = arguments [arguments.length - 1] === true ? true : false;